asconwe/Project-2/README.md

-# Project 2
+# BuckIt
-The second project
+Do stuf --> Make Friends

 ## Proposal
-### Bucket List
-Make a bucket list and accomplish it with others

-## Requirements
-MySQL/ORM: save bucket list data in database
-GET/POST:
-New Library: possibly socket.io
+Share your bucket list with your friends, team up to accomplish activities, or just keep track of the adventures you want to take!